Reducing waste is the best way to limit the impact on our local landfills.

 The 4R’s (Reduce, Reuse, Recycle, Rot-Compost) Grants Program

-The Mini Grant (for funding requests from $1,000 to $5,000) is available to support and fund small projects that will educate and increase awareness around the 4R’s – including reducing waste, increasing recycling, increasing or implementing composting, and increasing reuse.
-The Mini Grant is designed to serve a variety of potential applicants who need access to small amounts of funding for a limited time and for a specific purpose, which falls under the Office of Sustainability Waste Reduction Section’s goal.
+Mini Grant: The Mini Grant (for funding requests from $1,000 to $5,000) is available to support and fund small projects that will educate and increase awareness around the 4R’s – including reducing waste, increasing recycling, increasing or implementing composting, and increasing reuse.
+The Mini Grant is designed to serve a variety of potential applicants who need access to small amounts of funding for a limited time and for a specific purpose.